ruarq/tordle/README.md

-# Tordle - Terminal World
+# Tordle - Terminal Wordle
 It's wordle in the terminal!